Monument Valley, Arizona/Utah, USA travel guide

 Where to Stay

-The View Hotel (approx. $200-$350/night) is the absolute best choice for photographers.
-Every room faces The Mittens, offering unparalleled sunrise and sunset views directly from your balcony, making it a once-in-a-lifetime experience.
+The View Hotel is the only hotel located directly inside Monument Valley Navajo Tribal Park, offering rates from $200-$350/night.
+Every room faces The Mittens, providing an unparalleled sunrise experience directly from your balcony, making it the ultimate choice for photographers.

 Leif's Tip